-The hall, the Sunday School rooms, the rest rooms, the enlarged dining area, the new kitchen and equipment, the Lift-a-vator and the chimes have all added to making the North Ridge Cobblestone Church one of the historical landmarks on the Town of Cambria.
+The hall, Sunday School rooms, new rest rooms, enlarged dining area, new kitchen, Lift-A-Vator and chimes have all added to the North Ridge Cobblestone Church one of the historical landmarks in the Town of Cambria.

 "The congregation has been blessed by a rich heritage of dedication and commitment to embodying God's mission in the community.
 As the 21st century approaches, the North Ridge United Methodist Church looks forward to providing ministry and service that will meet the needs of people who seek to live a life in Jesus Christ."